mstatt/jetson-interface_installer/README.md

 <!-- Set Up Commands -->
 ## Set Up commands and help
- This is assuming that your user has been added to the sudo group if not you can run the followiing command to add them:
+ This is assuming that your user has been added to the sudo group.

+ if not you can run the following command to add them:
  ```sh
   sudo usermod -a -G sudo <username>
  ```